robcarver17/pysystemtrade/docs/data.md

 The `simData` object is a compulsory part of the pysystemtrade system object which runs simulations (or in live trading generates desired positions).
 The API required for that is laid out in the user guide, [here](/docs/backtesting.md#using-the-standard-data-objects).
 It's an interface between the contents of a dataBlob, and the simulation code.

-This modularity allows us to easily replace the data objects, so we could load our adjusted prices from mongo DB, or do 'back adjustment' of futures prices 'on the fly'.
+This modularity allows us to easily replace the data objects, so we could load our adjusted prices from MongoDB, or do 'back adjustment' of futures prices 'on the fly'.

 For futures simData objects need to know the source of: